Creative Laundry Room Cabinetry Ideas

 Combine Wide and Narrow Storage

-The design for this laundry room needed to maximize long-term storage but maintain counter space for workaday tasks.
+The laundry room cabinets in this space needed to maximize long-term storage but maintain counter space for workaday tasks.
 To do that, the homeowners installed a narrow shelf a few inches above the countertop, using turned shelf supports to add classic details to the space.
 Hooks add even more quick-use storage.

 2 of 17